-The “party” part of your wedding is very important and we encourage you to have a think about how you want your Reception ambience to play out, and what sort of music (DJ, live band or iPod) would best suit.
+The “party” part of your wedding is very important and we encourage you to have a think about how you want your Reception ambience to play out, and what sort of music (wedding DJ, wedding live band or iPod) would best suit.
 Cross it off your list in advance, as it’s one element of a wedding that you can overthink and stress about, so have a look at your options, chat with your fiancé and have a game plan at least six months prior.
 After all, it can make or break the day!

 The more prepared you are with the planning of your music, the better the atmosphere of your entire event.
 Being able to put trust in a professional DJ or live band is the best choice (and we’re not being biased – this is the BEST choice for a good party!), but what if you can’t afford it?
 We get it.
 If you truly can’t make it work – you’ll need to result to your iPod, Spotify playlist and some (good quality) speakers (we repeat, GOOD quality!!!).

 Here are some of our tips if you’re taking matters into your own hand…